Sipylus/highlight.js/Documentation/README-en.md

 JavaScript utility to disable drag-and-drop, text selection, and right-click context menu.

-## Version

-**1.0** – Initial release to prevent drag-and-drop, text selection, and right-click actions.

 ## Features

-- Displays the current day of the week, month, date, and time
-- Uses 12-hour clock format with AM/PM
-- Manual formatting using JavaScript Date API
-- Updates every second
-- Designed to display in a DOM element with ID `clock`
+- Prevents dragging anything on the page
+- Stops text or elements from being selected
+- Disables the right-click context menu
+- Uses simple JavaScript event handlers to lock down user interactions
+- Makes it more challenging for users to copy or inspect page content
+- The functionality is implemented in the `highlight.js` file

 ## Usage

-Include the script in your HTML and it will automatically disable interaction:
+Include the script in your HTML, and it will automatically disable interaction:

 ```html
 <script src="highlight.js"></script>